 By dualizing the equality constraints of the clique cover relaxation~\eqref{equ:clique-relaxation} we obtain its Lagrange dual problem:

 where $\vlambda$ are dual variables and $\vc^\vlambda_i=c_i - \sum_{j\in J_i}\lambda_j$ are the \emph{reduced} or \emph{reparametrized} costs.
-From the first line in~\eqref{equ:MWIS-dual-dummy} it follows that $\langle\vc,\vx\rangle=\langle\vc^\vlambda,\vx\rangle + \sum_{j=1}^{m}\lambda_j$ holds for any $\vx$ that satisfies the clique constraints in~\eqref{equ:clique-relaxation}.
+From the first term in~\eqref{equ:MWIS-dual-dummy} it follows that $\langle\vc,\vx\rangle=\langle\vc^\vlambda,\vx\rangle + \sum_{j=1}^{m}\lambda_j$ holds for any $\vx$ that satisfies the clique constraints in~\eqref{equ:clique-relaxation}.
 In other words, the costs of all feasible solutions (that includes integral solutions) of the problem~\eqref{equ:clique-relaxation}, are shifted by the constant $\sum_{j=1}^{m}\lambda_j$ with the transformation $\vc\to\vc^\vlambda$.
 In particular, it implies that the set of optimal solutions of these problems is invariant with respect to this transformation.
-The latter is sometimes called \emph{equivalent transformation} in the literature therefore.
+Therefore, the latter is sometimes referred to as \emph{equivalent transformation} in the literature.